How to Get the Most Out of Light Up Night in Pittsburgh

 It is never a true Pittsburgh event without fireworks, and Light Up Night traditionally hosts several fireworks shows during the festivities.

 The first fireworks show is a short one during the tree lighting at the City-County Building.
 The second is a similarly short show that occurs right after the lighting of the Unity Tree at Penn Avenue Place (corner of Stanwix and Penn Avenue).
-These fireworks show are the shortest of the bunch by far (just a couple of minutes max) but are also fairly unique as they are launched off from the roof of the buildings!
+These fireworks shows are the shortest of the bunch by far (just a couple of minutes max), but are also fairly unique as they are launched off from the roof of the buildings!

 Light Up Night indeed!

-When it comes down to it, odds are good you won't be able to see everything at Light Up Night and you'll have to pick and choose what you want to see over the course of an evening.
+When it comes down to it, odds are good you won't be able to see everything at Light Up Night, and you'll have to pick and choose what you want to see over the course of an evening.

 If you live in the city and think you'll make it down to the Christmas festivities more than once in the season, then your interests may be more towards the special events, live music, and of course, the fireworks.